nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `delete_session c/2` deletes the session with session ID c/2 in the address book.

-### Assigning people to a session : `assign`

-Assigns the specified people to a session.

-Format: `assign [s/ID]... [t/ID] c/ID`

-* Assigns students with the specified `s/ID` to the session with the specified `c/ID`
-* Assigns the tutor with the specified `t/ID` to the session with the specified `c/ID`
-* At least one of the optional fields must be provided.
-* Any number of students can be assigned at the same time (including 0)

-Examples:
-* `assign s/1 s/2 t/1 c/1` assigns students with student IDs s/1 and s/2, and tutor with tutor ID t/1 to the session with session ID c/1.

 ### Unassigning people from a session : `assign`

 Unassigns the specified people from a session.